captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
-You better damn well identify with every page!
+You better damn well identify with every last page!

 ---